 2> establish a PDCP entity and configure it in accordance with the received pdcp-Config;

-2> if the multicast MRB was configured with the same tmgi prior to receiving this reconfiguration message:
+2> if at least one multicast MRB was configured with the same mbs-SessionId prior to receiving this reconfiguration message:

-3> associate the established multicast MRB with the corresponding tmgi;
+3> associate the established multicast MRB with the corresponding mbs-SessionId;

-2> if an SDAP entity with the received tmgi does not exist:
+2> if an SDAP entity with the received mbs-SessionId does not exist:

 3> establish an SDAP entity as specified in TS 37.324 [24] clause 5.1.1;

-3> if an SDAP entity with the received tmgi did not exist prior to receiving this reconfiguration:
+3> if an SDAP entity with the received mbs-SessionId did not exist prior to receiving this reconfiguration:

-4> indicate the establishment of the user plane resources for the tmgi to upper layers.
+4> indicate the establishment of the user plane resources for the mbs-SessionId to upper layers.

 NOTE 1: When setting the reestablishPDCP flag for a radio bearer, the network ensures that the RLC receiver entities do not deliver old PDCP PDUs to the re-established PDCP entity.
 It does that e.g. by triggering a reconfiguration with sync of the cell group hosting the old RLC entity or by releasing the old RLC entity.